JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CTanH"></a>CTanH

-Returns the complex hyperbolic tangent of this complex number.
+Returns the complex hyperbolic tangent of a complex number.

 ```
 FUNCTION CTanH (BYREF value AS _complex) AS _complex